medusa-project/metaslurper/README.md

 1. Add a class that implements `e.i.l.m.service.SinkService`
 2. Add it to the return value of `e.i.l.m.service.ServiceFactory.allSinkServices()`

+# Service implementation notes

+* The application configuration is available via `ConfigurationFactory.getConfiguration()`.
+* A logger is available via `LoggerFactory.getLogger(ClassName.class)`.
+* Implementations can use any other dependency in the JDK or the POM.

 # Controlling what information gets harvested